CentOS AMIs from Kickstart

 Lastly we need to relabel the guest’s filesystem to ensure that SELinux will work.
 This should normally be handled by python-imgcreate itself but there appear to be some issues in the way that it works, so we have to:

-• Remove the bind mount for host’s Yum cache directory to ensure that it is labelled correctly and then replaced with a fake mount to satisfy python-imgcreate’s umount operations.
+bind mounts from the host to ensure that we use the guest’s file context definitions - Remove the bind mount for host’s Yum cache directory to ensure that it is labelled correctly and then replaced with a fake mount to satisfy python-imgcreate’s umount operations.

-This must be performed as the very last %post script in your kickstart file.
+script in your kickstart file.
 If not, you may create files that end up being unlabelled.

 %post --erroronfail